-Individual liberty through the multiple personal choices that is essential to creativity visit art galleries and discover artists and paintings from the classroom.
-British Values Individual liberty through the multiple personal choices that is essential to creativity and design Individual liberty through the multiple personal choices that is essential to creativity and design Respect and Tolerance - Respecting the Earth and how our choices can impact others Computing is the safe use of technology to enhance our lives Online Safety.
-Coding Key Learning = Begin to simplify code.
+Individual liberty through the multiple personal choices that is essential to creativity discover artists and paintings from the classroom.
+British Values Individual liberty through the multiple personal choices that is essential to creativity and design Safety when speaking out about our opinions and beliefs, is what we are sharing safe?
+British Values Respect and Tolerance - Respecting the opinions and beliefs of others.
+Individual liberty through the multiple personal choices that is essential to creativity and design Individual liberty through sharing their individual opinions through their artwork Democracy - discussion about freedom of expression and what this means in art Computing is the safe use of technology to enhance our lives Online Safety Coding Key Learning = Begin to simplify code.
 Create a playable game.
 Understand what a simulation is.
 Program a simulation using 2Code.
 Know what decomposition and abstraction are in computer science.
 Take a real-life situation, decompose it and think about the level of abstraction.
-Understand how to use friction in code.
-Begin to understand what a function is and how functions work in code.
-Understand what the different variables types are and how they are used differently.
-Understand what concatenation is and how it works.
-Have a secure knowledge of online safety rules taught at school.
-Demonstrate the safe and respectful use of different E-safety reminders when using internet.
-Spreadsheets Key Learning Use formulae within a spreadsheet to convert measurements of length and distance.
+Databases Key Learning Learn how to search for information in a database.
+Contribute to a class database.
+Create a database around a chosen topic.
+Key Vocabulary Arrange, database report, field, group, record, search, sort, statistics Wider Offer Hour of the Code (December) Spreadsheets Key Learning Use formulae within a spreadsheet to convert measurements of length and distance.
 Use the count tool to answer hypotheses about common letters in use.
 Use a spreadsheet to model a real-life problem.
 Use formulae to calculate area and perimeter of shapes.
 Create formulae that use text variables.
-Use a spreadsheet to help plan a school cake sale.
-Key Vocabulary Area, computational model, formula bar, 'How Many?' tool, perimeter, profit, rows, totaling tool, variable Wider Offer Safer Internet Day (February) Curriculum Threads Key Learning Plan a game.
+Game Creator Key Learning Plan a game.
 Design and create the game environment.
-Esign and create the game quest.
-Finish and share the game.
-Self and peer evaluate.
-Key Vocabulary Evaluation, feedback, image, promotion, quest, texture Wider Offer Curriculum Threads Create an inclusive game for Year \(\frac{3}{4}\) children Modelling Key Learning Be introduced to 2Design and the skills of computer aided design.
+Design and create the game quest.
+Finish and share the game. self and peer evaluate.
+Key Vocabulary Evaluation, feedback, image, promotion, quest, texture Wider Offer Curriculum Threads Modelling Key Learning Be introduced to 2Design and the skills of computer aided design.
 Explore the effect of moving points when designing.
 Design a 3D Model to fit certain criteria.
 Refine and print a model.
-Key Vocabulary 2D, 3D, 3D printing, CAD (Computer Aided Design), design brief, net, patter fill, points, template Wider Offer Curriculum Threads Link to maths learning online technologies and online services.
-Relate appropriate online behaviour to my right to have personal privacy.
-Know how to not let my mental wellbeing or others be affected by use of online technologies and services.
-E-safety reminders when using internet.
-Key Vocabulary Avatar, bibliography, citation, creative commons license, critical thinking, encrypt, identity theft, image manipulation, ownership, validity Abstraction, co-ordinates, decomposition, efficient, friction, function, physical system, print to screen, simplify, tabs, string Wider Offer Curriculum Threads Create a game using own ideas British Values Rule of Law through discussions about privacy, personal information and scamming.
-Respect and Tolerance through discussion of respect online and respecting privacy.
-RE is understanding beliefs across the world What would Jesus do?
-(Can we live by the values of Jesus in the twenty-first century?)
-Key Learning Outline Jesus' teaching on how his followers should live (A2).
-Why do some people think that God exists?
-Key Learning Outline clearly a Christian understanding of what God is like, using examples and evidence (A2). and their beliefs about Goo (A2). uslim in Britain today?
-Muslim practice of the Five Pillars d and the prophet Muhammad significance of the Holy Qur'an to If God is everywhere, why go to a place of worship?
-Key Learning Make connections between how believers feel about places of worship in different traditions (A3).
-Select and describe the most important functions of a place of worship for the community (B3).
+Key Vocabulary 2D, 3D, 3D printing, CAD (Computer Aided Design), design brief, net, patter fill, points, template Wider Offer Curriculum Threads